mkmacho/qualitative-interviews/README.md

 Given a user response (`message`) (to an interview question), the (unique) session ID of the interview (`session_id`), and the interview parameters index key to guide the interview parameters (`parameters_id`), we make a request to the application to return the subsequent step (i.e. new question or follow-up) in the interview process.

-The API can be called e.g. via [Postman](https://www.postman.com/) as follows:
+The API can be tested e.g. via [Postman](https://www.postman.com/) as follows:

 `POST http://0.0.0.0:8000/next`